Commonwealth Short Story Prize

 -

-Entries are initially assessed by a team of readers and a longlist of 200 entries is put before the international judging panel, comprising a chair and five judges, one from each of the Commonwealth regions – Africa, Asia, Canada and Europe, the Caribbean, and the Pacific.
+Entries are initially assessed anonymously by readers through multiple rounds of review.
+Then a longlist of 200 entries is put before the international judging panel, comprising a chair and five judges, one from each of the Commonwealth regions – Africa, Asia, Canada and Europe, the Caribbean, and the Pacific.
 All judges read entries from all regions.

 The judging panel select a shortlist of around twenty-five stories, from which five regional winners are chosen, one of which is chosen as the overall winner.